tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.42.0 =
+* Rewrote the settings page to accept both the plural and singular form of labels, aimed at improved internationalization
+* Added a system to automatically flush the permalink on settings changes that affect public URLs
+* Added new options to the "Recent Reviews" widget
+* Fixed an issue where straight quotes where not being converted to curly quotes, see `wptexturize()`
+* Fixed a PHP deprecation warning message related to the `contextual_help` hook

 = 1.41.0 =
 * Refactored the translation feature to better comply with WordPress' i18n standards
 * Fixed a long-running issue of translations not showing up on settings page